ampproject/amphtml/extensions/amp-date-countdown/amp-date-countdown.md

 An ISO formatted date to count down to.
 For example, `2020-06-01T00:00:00+08:00`

 ##### timestamp-ms
 A POSIX epoch value in milliseconds; assumed to be UTC timezone.
+For example, `timestamp-ms="1521880470000"`.

 ##### timestamp-seconds
 A POSIX epoch value in seconds; assumed to be UTC timezone.
+For example, `timestamp-seconds="1521880470"`.

 ##### offset-seconds (optional)
-A positive or negative numbe that represents the number of seconds to add or subtract from the end-date.
+A positive or negative number that represents the number of seconds to add or subtract from the `end-date`.
+For example, `offset-seconds="60"` adds 60 seconds to the end-date.

 ##### when-ended (optional)
-If specified with the value `stop`, this sets the timer to stop at 0 seconds and will not pass the final date.
-The default value is `stop`.
+Specifies whether to stop or continue the timer when it reaches 0 seconds.
+The value can be set to `stop` (default) or `continue`.
+If `stop`, the timer stops at 0 seconds and will not pass the final date.

 ##### locale (optional)
-A i18n language string for each timer unit.
+An i18n language string for each timer unit.
 The default value is `en` (for English).
 Supported values:

 Code | Language